AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 * **Updated Screens in the Next-Generation Experience**: We're delivering additional, refreshed screens in the next-generation experience that offer an updated design and usability enhancements accessible via toggle switch:

-  * Email List View in Design Studio (including new bulk actions)
   * Form List View in Design Studio (including new bulk actions)

 * **Import Program Workflow Update**: The import program workflow is being delivered in the next-generation experience with an updated design and usability enhancements.
 This will be an automatic change without a toggle switch.